grimhv/Gev/README.md

 Usage:
 --help .........
 Help
 --path .........
 Path to archived event viewer log
                      the only argument that is required --debug ........
 Displays various debugging messages to the console --id ...........
-Id, comma separated (max 5) e.g. "-id 5,15,1337"
---source .......
-Sources, comma separated (max 5)
-                 e.g. '-source "vss, chkdsk, ntfs"' --level ........
+Id, comma separated (max 5) e.g. '--id "5, 15, 1337"' --source .......
+Sources, comma separated (max 5) e.g. '--source "vss, chkdsk, ntfs"' --level ........
 Sets the eventlevel.
 Comma separated (max 5):
                      1 = critical
                      2 = error
                      3 = warning
                      4 = information
                      5 = verbose
 --max ..........
 Sets the maximum number of events to output --direction ....
 Sets how to sort the output by date.
 1 = Ascending, 2 = Descending --out-file .....
 Sets the file gev outputs to

 Example:         "gev --path ".\application.evtx" --source "chkdsk, wininit" --level 1,2,3"
                      this will search the application.evtx log for all chkdsk and wininit events that have an event level of "critical", "error", or "warning"
 ```

 ### Sample output: